PULPIT TODAY SERMONS

 Paul uses three phrases to define the Church in this verse: “The household of God . . .
 The Church of the living God . . . [and] The pillar and foundation of truth.”
 I want to discuss the phrase, “The household of God.”

-1. First, this designation identifies the domestic relationship Believers share one with another; the kinship-connection Church members share.
-The Church is a family.
-The Bible teaches that God’s household contains brothers and sisters and mothers and fathers.
-By Christ’s Blood we’re adopted into God’s household.
+1. First, this designation identifies the domestic, family relationship Believers share one with another.
+Paul is telling us that the Church is a family that consists of brothers and sisters and mothers and fathers.
+And we have been purchased by the precious Blood of Jesus Christ at Calvary.

-(Example) How many here have met strangers, perhaps across the country or out of the country, and discovered they were a Christian?
-Almost instantly the alienation faded and an immediate bonding occurred.
-That’s because Christians around the earth constitute God’s household.
+(Example) How many here have met a stranger, perhaps across the country or out of the country, and then soon discovered they were a Christian?
+Almost instantly you felt a bond; a kinship to that person.
+That’s because God has adopted Christians into his household from every state, region, nation, and place on this planet.

 And notice how Paul said the “household of God” should treat its fellow family members.
 1 Timothy 5:1-2 says: “Do not rebuke an older man harshly, but exhort him as if he were your father.
 Treat younger men as brothers, (2) older women as mothers, and younger women as sisters, with absolute purity.”
-We’re to love and respect one another.
+God has told us to love and respect one another.
+And when that happens it brings health and trust within the family.

 2. Secondly, and strangely, this designation, “The Household of God,” identifies Church’s residence.
 Scripture identifies the Church residing two places: Globally and locally.
-When the Bible refers to the universal Church it includes Believers throughout the earth (EPH 1:22; COL 1:18).
-Spanning the globe east to west, Arctic to Antarctica, a Christian living in the low-lying Everglades of south Florida is spiritually kin to a Christian living among the Alpine pinnacles of Switzerland.
+When the Bible refers to the universal Church it includes Believers throughout the earth (Eph.
+1:22; Col. 1:18).
+Spanning the globe east to west, Arctic to Antarctica, a Christian living in the low-lying Everglades of south Florida is spiritually kin to a Christian living among the Alpines of Switzerland.

 We’re called to be a loving and caring community.
 We need to pray, give, and minister to God’s family when needs arise.
 Paul told Believers to “do good to all men, but especially those of the household of faith.”
 And that’s exactly what the New Testament Church practiced.